hueitan/javascript-sdk-design/README.md

 #### Check Third Party Cookie Writable

-It's impossible to check only using client side javascript, you need a server to do that. ([Example](https://dl.dropboxusercontent.com/u/105727/web/3rd/third-party-cookies.html))
+It's impossible to check only using client side JavaScript, you need a server to do that. ([Example](https://dl.dropboxusercontent.com/u/105727/web/3rd/third-party-cookies.html))

 ### Session

-It's important to know that Javascript is not possible to write Session, please refer to the server side team to implement Session.
+It's important to know that JavaScript is not possible to write Session, please refer to the server side team to implement Session.

 ### LocalStorage